-Panic and a huge irritation was my reaction when it happened to me!
+Panic and irritation was my reaction when this happened to me!

-Exactly this very same situation!
-Our oven in Europe is the best I have ever seen in the world.
+Our oven in Europe is the best I have ever seen, seriously, 26 years and no damage, not even an issue!

-A short “puff” and little smoke, that’s it!
+A short “puff” a little smoke, that’s it, it was gone!

-Seriously, this wasn’t funny at all, but I was lucky enough to live in a house with a fire wood oven.
+This wasn’t funny at all, but I was lucky enough to be living in a house with a wood fire oven.

-You know right, those oldern time oven cum cooking plate cum house heaters?
+You know right, those old-time oven cum cooking plate cum house heaters?

-Normally this is a huge no-no when I am baking, because one side always get’s a bit burned, but I had no options with those layers waiting already too long to get baked!
+Normally this is a huge no-no when I am baking, because one side always get’s a bit burned.

-Till now our electric oven is not fixed yet, so these days I am still using the firewood oven.
+Till now the electric oven is still not fixed, these days I am using the firewood oven.

 Sometimes it can really get hot in the house because of that, but a freshly baked delight beats it all!